 print(type(a))

-When you assign duplicate items inside set in Python, It eliminate duplicate items automatically.
+When you assign duplicate items inside a set in Python, It eliminates duplicate items automatically.

 Example